plone/volto/docs/source/upgrade-guide/index.md

 provide the configuration to your own project (babel.config.js) in your project root folder.

-You might still be using the old-style connecting of your components to the Redux store using `@connect` decorator, in that case, take a look at any connected component in Volto to have a glimpse on how to migrate the code.
+You might still be using the old-style connecting of your components to the {term}`Redux` store using `@connect` decorator, in that case, take a look at any connected component in Volto to have a glimpse on how to migrate the code.